bwagner/self_ref_yt_vid/README.md

 - Creates a video with QR codes that update every *N* seconds.
 - QR codes point to `SHORTENER_URL?t=SECONDS`.
-- Muxes video + audio into an H.264 MP4 with AAC audio.
+- Exports to any video format ffmpeg supports.
 - Optionally generates an `.srt` subtitle file with URLs per timestamp.
 - Designed for use with URL shorteners like TinyURL.